 (H) Failure to abide by the Hazing Policy or other related activities which injure, degrade or disgrace or intend to injure, degrade or disgrace any person, in accordance with Massachusetts General Laws Chapter 269, Sections 17-19.

-(I) Unauthorized use, possession or storage of any weapon, including, but not limited to: any type of gun (including BB, pellet, and paintball), any type of sword (including decorative swords) and any blade
+(I) Unauthorized use, possession or storage of any weapon, including, but not limited to: any type of gun (including BB, pellet, and paintball), any type of sword (including decorative swords), any blade and any weapon (fatal or non-fatal) that can be perceived as threatening

 (J) Entering or exiting a building through a window, throwing objects out of windows or off balconies or using windows to bring items into a building